ts2gamer22/react-trophies/README.md

   }]
 };

 // 2.
-Wrap your app with the provider function App() {
+Wrap your app with the provider and add Toaster component function App() {
   return (
     <AchievementProvider